 I suggest you purchase this book because, when used with these articles, it will give service members and veterans the best possible, easy-to-understand resources on the subject of VA disability claims and appeals for the layperson.

-Please note that its not necessary to learn all about the claims and appeals process before you prepare and file a VA disability claim.
+Please note that it’s not necessary to learn all about the claims and appeals process before you prepare and file a VA disability claim.
 The additional information in Navigating Legal Issues for Military Veterans is valuable and may help those who are currently without legal representation.

 You should be prepared mentally to prepare and file your VA disability claim because you are likely to encounter some unpleasant surprises in the VA healthcare system.
 Mind you, not everyone is exposed to the dark side of the VA.
 Many veterans I’ve worked with over the years have shared their nightmare experiences with me.

-Here’s a sample of what many veterans have faced when attempting to file a disability claim or appeal
+Here’s a sample of what many veterans have faced when attempting to file a disability claim or appeal:

-• VA healthcare workers who lie, falsify documents and fabricate evidence on examinations.
+- VA healthcare workers who lie, falsify documents and fabricate evidence on examinations.

-• VA regional office officials who deny your claim outright, even if you prove your claim and provide all the necessary paperwork.
+- VA regional office officials who deny your claim outright, even if you prove your claim and provide all the necessary paperwork.

-• Veterans service organizations’ officers and employees who are ignorant of the law and thus provide you with unsatisfactory assistance.
+- Veterans service organizations’ officers and employees who are ignorant of the law and thus provide you with unsatisfactory assistance.

-• Board of Veterans Appeals judges and lawyers who ignore key evidence in your case and ultimately deny your claim.
+- Board of Veterans Appeals judges and lawyers who ignore key evidence in your case and ultimately deny your claim.

-• Court of Appeal for Veterans Claims judges who refuse to hear your case.
+- Court of Appeal for Veterans Claims judges who refuse to hear your case.

 And that’s just the beginning.
 Are you ready for the entire process of preparing and filing a VA disability claim or appeal?